Got junk? Did you know that you can tidy up your home and make a few extra bucks?

-How to earn Easy Money for Your Scrap and Unwanted Items
+How to Earn Easy Money for Your Junk, Scrap and Unwanted Items

-Not sure where to get started selling your stuff?
-Here are some of the apps to try.
+Not sure where to get started selling your old stuff and junk?
+Here are some of the sites to try.

 To get the most eyes on your listing, try to join several buy-sell Facebook groups for your area and post your item(s) in each group.